peterlodri-sec/ENTHEA/README.md

 ![license](https://img.shields.io/badge/license-AGPL--3.0-black?style=flat-square)
 ![cognition](https://img.shields.io/badge/caged%20cognition-0%25-000?style=flat-square)

-**i taught the machine to hallucinate the way your cortex does — and it's not faked, fren. it's the ACTUAL MATH.** ⚡

 A real-time **psychedelic visual synthesizer** + **pro-grade music visualizer** that computes the geometry of visionary states straight from the neuroscience and mathematics of how a brain breaks reality into beauty.
 **One HTML file.
 WebGL2 + Web Audio.
 Zero dependencies.
 No build.
 No tracking.
 No caged cognition.** 🐉